 - Mission, Vision and Values – building your business plan and case for support

 - Fundraising – grant writing to donor engagement

 - Building your support team

-Join other individuals in a lively workshop with case examples and practical materials for helping you start a nonprofit organization.
+Join other individuals in a lively virtual workshop with case examples and practical materials for helping you start a nonprofit organization.
 Learn about online resources, assessments, and tools to ease the process of creating the essential legal documents and other materials needed for starting your nonprofit.